hdehmani/utilities/README.md

 **sed -i -e 's/\r$//' some.script.name.sh**

-1. **remove.local.image.sh**: Removes all the listed images from the local machine
+- **remove.local.image.sh**: Removes all the listed images from the local machine (can specify argument remove_registry_docker_image)

-2. **load.image.from.archive.sh**: Loads the listed images from the listed archive file to the local machine
+- **load.image.from.archive.sh**: Loads the listed images from the listed archive file to the local machine

-3. **start.private.registry.sh**: Starts a Private Registry
+- **start.private.registry.sh**: Starts a Private Registry

-4. **remove.image.from.private.registry.sh**: Removes a list of images from the Private Registry
+- **remove.image.from.private.registry.sh**: Removes a list of images from the Private Registry

-5. **push.image.to.private.registry.sh**: Pushes a list of images to the Private Registry
+- **push.image.to.private.registry.sh**: Pushes a list of images to the Private Registry

 ## Steps to follow: